PaulNonatomic/ServiceLocator/README.md

 ServiceLocator is licensed under the MIT license.
 See LICENSE for more details.

 ## Alternative Solution
-While the ServiceLocator pattern is useful, consider using Dependency Injection (DI) for a more robust solution.
-DI frameworks like Zenject can offer more control and flexibility in managing dependencies in Unity projects.
+For more complex dependency management, consider Dependency Injection frameworks like Zenject.
+ServiceLocator is ideal for simpler service management needs in Unity.